YankaPt/hello-world/eptest.md

 ## Proposal
 The output of each engine should is an array.
-Each item of array is described by: path - The path relative to the analysis root messages - List of messages in the path
+Each item of array is described by:
+-’path’ - The path relative to the analysis root -’messages’ - List of messages in the path

 ## Messages
 Messages is an array.
 Each item is a message.
 Message is a JSON Schema object with the following properties: